blake-regalia/jmacs.js/README.md

 @{!value? 'yes': 'no'}  // no
 ```

-### Math and String
+### Math, String, and Array
-Static properties and static functions on the `Math` object, and prototype functions on the `String` object in JavaScript are exposed as builtin variables/functions in jmacs.
+Static properties and static functions on the `Math` object, and prototype functions on the `String` and `Array` objects in JavaScript are exposed as builtin variables/functions in jmacs.

 ```
 @{PI}  // 3.141592653589793